-The following services provide authentication or cryptographic functionality.
-The functions available depend on whether the operator is in the unauthenticated role, the user or junior security officer (JSO) roles, or the nShield Security Officer (NSO) role.
+This section describes all the services supported by the module.
+The functions available depend on whether the operator has assumed the unauthenticated role, the user or junior security officer (JSO) roles, or the nShield Security Officer (NSO) role.
+The reader can refer to the Terminology table at the end of this section for an explanation of the terms used.
 For each operation it lists the supported algorithms.
 Algorithms in square brackets are not under the operator's control.
 Algorithms used in optional portions of a service are listed in italics.

 Note: Algorithms marked with an asterisk are not approved by NIST.
-In level 3 mode, these algorithms are disabled.
+In the approved mode of operation these algorithms are disabled.